The resummation model in FLAMINGO: precisely predicting matter power suppression from observed halo baryon fractions: Summary

 We have quantified the contributions to the suppression signal of haloes of different masses (\S\ref{subsec:barfrac_response}), explaining and confirming the findings of e.g.\ \citet{vanDaalen2020} on the dominant role played by haloes around $\M=\hM{14}$, in line with \citet{vanLoonvanDaalen2024}.
 We have shown that the baryon fraction within $\radc$ is also a strong predictor of the retained mass fractions on larger scales as well (\S\ref{subsec:annulus_or_not}), allowing the resummation model to yield accurate predictions even when only $f_\mathrm{b,500c}(\M)$ is available.
 We have also shown that the model's assumption about the minor role of non-resolved-halo matter starts to break down at high redshift, but that this can be accounted for as well (\S\ref{subsec:resum_z}) -- though whether this too is model-independent remains to be seen.
 Finally, in Section~\ref{sec:discussion}, we have shown that halo relaxation following ejection likely shapes the $f_\mathrm{ret}-f_\mathrm{bc}$ relation (\S\ref{subsec:discussion_fret}), applied our model to observed baryon fractions within $\radc$ to show the suppression signals they predict (\S\ref{subsec:discussion_obs}), shown that the $f_\mathrm{ret}-f_\mathrm{bc}$ relation can also be used to accurately recover the DMO HMF from the observed halo mass function (\S\ref{subsec:discussion_hmf}), and discussed the strengths and limitations of the model (\S\ref{subsec:discussion_strlim}).

-Future work on the resummation model could include: improved modelling of the non-resolved-halo component, particularly for high $z$; emulation of DMO halo-matter cross spectra; investigating the resolution dependence of the $f_\mathrm{ret}-f_\mathrm{bc}$ relation, and its dependence on $\Omega_\mathrm{b}/\Omega_\mathrm{m}$ outside the limited range probed by \flamingo; reformulating the model in terms of multiples of $\radc$ and/or more readily observable halo mass definitions; inverting the model to yield baryon fractions given a suppression signal, without degeneracies; and improving the model in the presence of asymmetric redistributions of matter, such as through jets.
+Future work on the resummation model could include: improved modelling of the non-resolved-halo component, particularly for high $z$; emulation of DMO halo-matter cross spectra; investigating the dependence of the $f_\mathrm{ret}-f_\mathrm{bc}$ relation on resolution, numerical solvers and subgrid implementation, as well as its dependence on $\Omega_\mathrm{b}/\Omega_\mathrm{m}$ outside the limited range probed by \flamingo; reformulating the model in terms of multiples of $\radc$ and/or more readily observable halo mass definitions; inverting the model to yield baryon fractions given a suppression signal, without degeneracies; and improving the model in the presence of asymmetric redistributions of matter, such as through jets.